 3- Understand Everyone’s Efforts to Adjust to a New Working Environment.

 In pandemic conditions, transferring from a physical office to a virtual one is time-consuming.
 Unlike the “old normal” where employees could sit in a co-working space or a coffee shop to complete their work, they are completely trapped in their homes.
 Everyone’s residence is not the same.
 Many employees share their workspace with their life partners, roommates, or family.
-They are adjusting to working despite being interrupted by their spouses, children, or parents.
+They adjust to working despite being interrupted by their spouses, children, or parents.
 With these efforts, the employees face the stress of social distancing, isolation, and the whole idea of a pandemic.
-Many employees might be going through some financial crisis because of the economic cutoffs.
+Many employees might be going through some financial crises because of the economic cutoffs.
 None of their problems should be disregarded.
 One should understand that despite all these issues, the employees are trying to complete their work.
 The superiors should help the employees reduce their stress.

 4- Hold onto Proper Communication.